 Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
 (1 Cor.
 6:9-11, NASB)

 According to the above passage, "once an alcoholic, always an alcoholic" is not true.
 It says that is what they were (past tense), but now they were different having been washed, sanctified and justified in the name of Lord Jesus and by the Holy Spirit.
 Drunkards don't need rehabilitation to get freed from sin addiction.
 They need salvation, which will immediately set them free from sin's slavery and change their spiritual identity.
 Furthermore, there is no such thing as a Christian alcoholic since drunkards will not inherit the kingdom of God.
 Jesus similarly taught about drunkenness:

 But suppose the servant says to himself, "My master is taking a long time in coming," and he then begins to beat the menservants and maidservants and to eat and drink and get drunk.
 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers (Luke 12:45, 46).

-This last passage, among many others, refutes the teaching of eternal security for it is written about those who had been saved in the past.
+This last passage, among many others, refutes the teaching of once a son always a son for it is written about those who had been saved in the past.